 Tier 2 sponsors, which includes businesses, public sector organisations, charities, education providers and others, are naturally concerned about various issues arising from the coronavirus (COVID-19) pandemic.
 Here, we consider the guidance issued by the government to date, along with other relevant considerations.

-We are updating this page as further information is released by the Home Office that is relevant to Tier 2, and also Tier 5, sponsors.
+We are updating this page as further information is released by the Home Office that is relevant to Tier 2 and Tier 5 sponsors.
 Information for Tier 4 sponsors is here.
 General information on visa applications, appointments and other aspects of the UK’s immigration and nationality system is here.

-The information on our website is for general guidance only.
+The information on our website provides an overview and is for general guidance only.
 Please refer to material produced by the government for further detail.

-Guidance and information for Tier 2 and 5 sponsors from the Home Office to date
+Latest guidance and information from the Home Office

 We have also had discussions with senior Home Office officials and some of the information provided is included in our guidance below.